 Once you have your headline, make sure your content reflects that.

-The headline and the intro both help you set up the premise of the “story.”
+The headline and the intro help you set up the story’s premise.

 The intro needs to induce just as much curiosity as the headline.
 It is the second most important section of the page (after the headline).

 It should flesh out the main problem or promise in the headline and lead naturally into the first sub-section.

 Common mistake – one headline isn’t enough: Eventually, all bloggers mature and understand that they should spend considerable time and effort on the main headline.